SamGreenwood84/12-build-a-database/README.md

 Inserted new manager: Jane Eyre with title: Marketing Manager with salary: 90000 with department Id: 7 with ID: 7 Successful manager entry!
 ```
+THEN I am asked to Exit or Start Over

+WHEN I choose Exit

-WHEN I have finished my entires the database will Exit me automatically
+THEN I have finished my entires and exit the database

+# Future Development

+**Complete the Edit Function**

 # References